Kiran89kumar/Notepad/README.md

 If you want to run something (aside from the tests), you should get one of the sample apps listed below.

-## Building Lithium on command line via gradle
+## Building Notepad on command line via gradle

 * Clone the git repository
     * See details above